bymayo/jquery-svg-convert/README.md

-> ⚠️ Deprecated - This plugin is no longer supported.
+> ⚠️ Deprecated - This plugin is no longer supported but it is fully functional.

 <img src="https://raw.githubusercontent.com/bymayo/svg-convert/master/screenshots/icon.png" width="50">